Razviar/mtga-pro-tracker/README.md

 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception

 ## Changelog
+v.1.5.6 released 03/01/2019 (In-game Overlay)
+* Added in-game overlay with 3 modes: matches, decks and draft helper
+* Added detailed settings for overlay
+* Improved app interface
+* Code signed.
+Now antiviruses will not get triggered with our software.
+* To enable overlay just click respective button in the app interface.

 v.1.5.3 released 03/01/2019 (New Year Update)
 * Notifications from developers in the app.
 So you will not need to look for info about tracking issues on Twitter or Reddit.
 * Better update notifications.
 You will see update button right after update is out.